easttennesseecc-star/Q-Top-Dog-IDE/PRICING_AND_MONETIZATION_STRATEGY.md

 **Enterprises can:**
 - ✅ Use BYOK (same as Pro/Teams)
 - ✅ OR: Deploy their own LLM server (on-prem)
-- ✅ OR: Use Q-IDE's optional managed LLM service (additional cost)
+- ✅ OR: Use Top Dog's optional managed LLM service (additional cost)

 **Enterprise LLM options:**